Lesterpaintstheworld/terminal-velocity/demande.md

     - Economic framework details
     - Cipher's interactions with Isabella Torres, Nova, and Marcus Reynolds
   - **Dependencies**: Insights from `directives.md` regarding communication protocols and evaluation metrics.

 ### Target Changes
 - **File to Modify**: `demande.md`
+  - **Nature of Expected Changes**:
+    - Add a section summarizing identified gaps and provide specific recommendations for enhancing economic interaction strategies between Cipher and the key characters.
+    - Ensure that the proposed changes align with existing character dynamics and improve the clarity of economic discussions.
+  - **Impact on System State**: Enhanced clarity in economic interaction strategies will lead to improved collaboration between agents, facilitating better decision-making and efficiency in economic discussions.

+### Target Changes
+- **File to Modify**: `demande.md`